 Located in Monterey County on the central coast of California, Pfeiffer spans over 1,000 acres.
 The park stretches across the Big Sur River, sloping down the west side of the Santa Lucia Mountains filled with redwoods, conifers, oaks, sycamores, cottonwoods, maples, alders, and willows.
-These features make Pfeiffer a beautiful spot for visitors to explore while keeping on the lookout for animals such as bobcats, deer, squirrels, and colorful birds.
+These features make Pfeiffer a beautiful spot for visitors to explore while camping in Big Sur and keeping on the lookout for animals such as bobcats, deer, squirrels, and colorful birds.

 The park was established in the 1930s, when John Pfeiffer sold the land to the state of California.
 Among the first of the European settlers in the area, Pfeiffer had owned the land for decades, living in a cabin there since the 1880s.
 The park was named in his honor after he rejected an outstanding offer of $210,000 to sell the land to a subdivision developer, opting to sell it to the state instead.
 The park has suffered through a number of fires over the years, including the Basin Complex Fire and the Chalk Fire of 2008, which caused most of the park to close until mid-2009.